 Figure 1: Particle size distribution in number and volume indicating the mean diameters d10, d32, d43 and dv50 a), Z-average = 73 nm, b) Z-average = 435 nm

 The SRS spectra are collected in situ in a concentrated media at different transmission and scattering angles, so it is important to determine to which mean diameter the SRS is more sensitive and which angle is the most useful for this purpose.
-In the following, the mean diameters d43, dv50, z-average, d10 and d32 are investigated, which are good representations of the volume and surface of particles.
+In the following, the mean diameters d43, dv50, z-average, d10 and d32 are investigated.

 Offline investigations of the SRS

-Several latex samples were prepared at different sizes and solids content for which the SRS spectra were collected.
-The objective was to study the impact of the particles diameter at a known concentration on the spectra.
+Several latex samples were prepared at different sizes and solids content, and SRS spectra were collected for each one.
+The objective was to study the impact of the particle diameter at a known concentration on the spectra.
 Moreover, mixtures of latexes of different sizes were prepared to study the effect of the size bimodality on the SRS measurements.
 Samples were heated at 70°C to be representative of the process conditions, as the temperature is known to impact the spectra in the NIR region.

 Figure 2a shows the SRS spectra of samples with the same solids content of 16 % wt but with different particle sizes, with a z-average varying from 70 nm to 550 nm.
 As a reminder, the angles at 180°, 175°, 170° and 30° from the light source correspond respectively to the transmission, simple scattering, multiple scattering and backscattering phenomena.
 It can be seen that the intensity of the spectra collected at 180°, 175° and 170° decreases when the particle size increases, with the intensity at 180° decreasing the fastest and the one at 170° the slowest.
 It can be deduced that the increase in the particle size first reduces the transmission and simple scattering to almost no signal when the z-average is equal or bigger than 195 nm (at a concentration of 16 % wt).
 Even if the multiple scattering signal (170°) also decreased, it was still non null when the particle size was 195 nm, but it then decreased significantly for particles of 345 nm.
 Concerning the signal at 30°, it had an opposite behavior as the intensity increased with the particle size.
 Indeed, big particles are more likely to reflect the light thus causing more backscattering.
 The difference in intensity between the spectrum for particles of 345 nm and 550 nm is smaller than between 195 nm and 345 nm.
 Scattering phenomenon is nonlinear [30] and depends on the difference between the size of the particle and the wavelength of the light.
 So the variations of the intensity are different at some levels.
 Also, in the experiment with 550 nm, the latex started to be non-uniform as some coagulum appeared, and therefore the offline measure with DLS might not be representative.